grassrootza/grassroot-lambdas/grassroot-graph-analysis/README.md

 Usage: metric.stats(metricType, entityType, subType, firstRank, lastRank, normalized)

-#### 3. Scores
+#### 3. ScoresByRankRange
-Function - Returns pagerank scores for entities specified by the type and range provided.
+Function - Returns metric scores in rank range for entities specified by the type and range provided.
+For example, passing in firstRank=0 and lastRank=100 would return a list of the top 100 metric (pagerank or closeness) scores.

-Usage: metric.scores(metricType, entityType, subType, firstRank, lastRank, normalized)
+Usage: metric.scoresByRankRange(metricType, entityType, subType, firstRank, lastRank, normalized)

+#### 4. ScoresByScoreRange
+Function - Returns metric scores in score range for entities specified by the type and range provided.
+For example, passing in bestScore=1.5 and worstScore=1.0 would give you all scores for a metric that are between 1.0 and 1.5.

+Usage: metric.scoresByScoreRange(metricType, entityType, subType, bestScore, worstScore, normalized)

 ### Pagerank